Kids’ Guided Meditation for Concentration + Focus

 Now, turn your focus within.

 Maybe your tummy is making noises or you hear the sound of your heart beating.
-Whatever is going on, on the inside, just take time to listen.
+Whatever is going on inside, just take time to listen.

 You can use this attention and concentration anytime.
 As you go about your day, if you need to focus, just stop and close your eyes for a moment.

-When you find yourself in the middle of something, and need to concentrate really hard, just start paying attention to your breathing.
+When you find yourself in the middle of something and need to concentrate really hard, imagine you’re holding a magnifying glass.

-Tune out your surroundings and focus all of your attention on what’s going on inside you.
-This helps remind us where we are, and brings us back to the present moment of now.
+Tune out your surroundings and focus all of your attention on that one thing.
+This helps remind us where we are and brings us back to the present moment of now.

-While you do this, pay attention to the sound of your own breath.
-Just keep gently breathing in and breathing out.
+While you do this, keep gently breathing in and breathing out.

 When we do this, we become more mindful and more aware of the present moment.
-And we feel more connected to the moment and what’s going on right here and right now.
+And we feel more connected to what’s going on right here and right now.

 Our lives can get busy.
-There are so many fun activities to participate in games to play and so many friends to talk and play with.
+There are so many fun activities to participate in, games to play, and friends to talk and play with.
 And there are chores, homework, lessons, and family activities.

 We have everything inside.
 The beauty of the entire universe, inside of us.

-You’ll find it getting easier and easier for you to focus and concentrate on anything you need to because now you’ll be more mindful.
+You’ll find it getting easier and easier to focus and concentrate on anything you need to, because now you’ll be more mindful.
 Whatever task is at hand, you’re going to be fully focused.

 Now when you’re ready, take in a nice deep breath and stretch your body.
 Even though we’re finished with the meditation, you can stay in this present moment, feeling fully focused and mindful.